javascript-tutorial/server/README.md

 The replacement script only operates on strings, not other graphics, so a long translated string may not fit the picture.

-If you'll notice that, you usually can adjust the translation to make it shorter.
+If you notice that, you usually can adjust the translation to make it shorter.
 Besides, most pictures have some extra space for longer text, so a slight increase wouldn't harm.

 If your translated text absolutely must be longer, let me know, I can adjust the picture.